David Ochterlony: Career in India

-In return for his services during the war, he became a Knight Commander of the Bath, the first time the honor had been conferred on an officer of the British military in India, and was granted a baronetcy in November 1815.
+In return for his services during the war, he became a Knight Commander of the Bath, the first time the honour had been conferred on an officer of the British military in India, and was granted a baronetcy in November 1815.
 The following month he was given a pension of £1,000 per annum.

 In December 1816, he was made a Knight Grand Cross of the Order of the Bath.
 In 1818, he was appointed Resident in Rajpootana, with which the Residency at Delhi was subsequently combined.
 In the Pindari War between 1818 and 1819 he commanded the Rajputana column and made a separate agreement with Amir Khan.
-He detached him from the Pindaris, and then, interposing his own force between the two main divisions of the enemy, brought the war to an end without an engagement.
+He detached him from the Pindaris, and then, interposing his force between the two main divisions of the enemy, brought the war to an end without an engagement.
 He was afterwards made Resident and Political Agent of Malwa, thus having the entire superintendency of the affairs of central India.
+Today the CRPF Academy mess in Neemuch, MP is housed in what was once the British residency, currently known as Ochterlony House.
+It was built by Ochterlony in 1822 at a cost of Rs.
+50,000 (a huge amount in those days), sanctioned by the East India Company.
+Ochterlony lived there for three years before returning to Delhi.

 During this period he encountered and engaged in an ongoing personal feud with James Tod, which was based most likely on the power politics within the hierarchy of the East India Company.

 Death

 When Durjan Sal revolted in 1825 against Balwant Singh, the infant Raja of the Princely state of Bharatpur, Ochterlony acting on his own accord supported the young Raja by proclamation and ordered out a force to support him.
 However, the Governor-General of India, Lord Amherst, repudiated these proceedings and ordered the army to return.
-Ochterlony, who was bitterly chagrined by this rebuff, resigned his office, and retired to Delhi.
+Ochterlony, who was bitterly chagrined by this rebuff, resigned his office and retired to Delhi.
 He was to be replaced by his good friend Sir Charles Metcalfe.
-The feeling that the confidence which his length of service merited had not been given him by the governor-general is said to have accelerated his death, and he died at Meerut in July 1825.
+The feeling that the confidence that his length of service merited had not been given him by the governor-general is said to have accelerated his death, and he died at Meerut in July 1825.
 He is interred in St. John's Church in Meerut.

 The Ochterlony column at Calcutta commemorated his name, though it has since been rededicated.

 Private life

-As the official British Resident at Delhi, David Ochterlony adopted and thoroughly embraced Indo-Persian culture of Mughals.
+As the official British Resident at Delhi, David Ochterlony adopted and thoroughly embraced the Indo-Persian culture of the Mughals.
 He was reputed to have thirteen Indian concubines (as seen by the British) or wives (as seen by others).
 Every evening, he used to take all thirteen of his wives on a promenade around the walls of the Red Fort, each on the back of her own elephant.